Spread the good word!

 Surrounded by the Japanese Alps and mountains in almost every direction, you can be sure to hear the reverberations of the here as they echo back to you — a bone-rattling viewing experience unique to the Lake Suwa Fireworks Festival.

 This is the single biggest display in Japan, with 40,000 being set off over Lake Suwa in one night.
-Having started shortly after the World War to help brighten the spirits of the devastated people, the festival will be having its 71st rendition this year.
+Having started shortly after World War II to help brighten the spirits of the devastated people, the festival will be having its 71st rendition this year.

 Highlights of the festival include the breathtaking water star mine display, with being launched in succession from lake and stretching across 2 kilometres of night sky.